 New developments on the way for the city centre

-The City Rail Link's effect as a catalyst for private development is being realised with a number of projects in the news this week.
+The City Rail Link's effect as a catalyst for private development is being realised with a number of projects in the news.

 These include developments like Mansons TCLM's new Fifty Albert $650m office tower and Auckland Real Estate Trust's Fusion, repositioning three existing buildings between Albert and Federal Street for office and dining tenancies.

 voco/Holiday Inn Express – nearing completion

 Corner Albert and Wyndham Streets - a 200 room voco hotel in the upper half of a 37-storey building and a 294 room Holiday Inn Express in the lower floors.
 Estimated cost to complete $200m.
 More about voco and Holiday Inn Express on NZ Herald, 11 May.

 87 Albert Street, 60 Federal Street and 16 Kingston Street – a 14,500sq m office and dining development, repositioning three existing buildings with the addition of a new three-level link building.
 Estimated cost to complete $25m.
 More about Fusion from JLL, 5 May.

 Fifty Albert – expected opening late 2023/early 2024